rsampayo/kave-v2/HEROKU_DEPLOYMENT_PLAN.md

 **Implementation Note**: Created a consolidated requirements.txt file by combining the contents of requirements/base.txt and requirements/integrations.txt into a single file in the project root.

-## 3. Configure PostgreSQL for Production
+## 3. Configure PostgreSQL for Production ✅

 Ensure your application works correctly with PostgreSQL in production.

 ### 3.1.
-Test with PostgreSQL locally (optional but recommended)
+Test with PostgreSQL locally (optional but recommended) ✅

 ```bash
 # Set up a local PostgreSQL database for testing
 DATABASE_URL=postgresql://postgres:postgres@localhost:5432/kave_test
 ```

+**Implementation Note**: Set up a local PostgreSQL database for testing.
+Created `pg_connection_test.py` script to verify database connectivity and operations.
+Successfully tested basic database operations using PostgreSQL instead of SQLite.
+Also created a comprehensive guide in `POSTGRESQL_DEPLOYMENT_GUIDE.md` for PostgreSQL configuration on Heroku.

 ### 3.2.
 Ensure DATABASE_URL validation handles Heroku's format ✅

 The settings class should handle the conversion from postgres:// to postgresql://, which is already implemented in your code.

 **Implementation Note**: Verified that the Settings class in app/core/config.py correctly handles the conversion from postgres:// to postgresql://.
+Tested this functionality in the pg_connection_test.py script.

 ## 4. Configure File Storage for Production ✅